 If the police ask you to make a statement, you should comply.
 There is really no reason not to complete an accident report or give a statement to an officer following an event resulting in a personal injury.
 But if an insurance company asks you for a statement, you should seek counsel from an attorney first.

 Pain and suffering is a term describing the physical harm as well as the grief or other emotional stress imposed on someone because of a traumatic event.
 Pain and suffering are common factors in personal injury cases.

-- What is the statute of limitations on personal injury cases?
+- What is the Statute of Limitations/Prescription on Louisiana personal injury cases?

 - What should I do if I’m in an accident with an 18-wheeler?

 At a basic level, you can treat an accident with a big rig the same way you would a collision with another, smaller passenger vehicle.
 You would still remain at the scene, call the police, document as many details as you can as accurately as possible and exchange information with the other driver.
 When collecting information, you will want to record the DOT number from the driver’s door.
 You will definitely want to hire an attorney.
 Trucking companies often devote extensive resources to their legal defense teams.

 - How long will it take to settle my case?